Summer is well and truly in the air and the historic port of Leith is the perfect place to spend a sunny afternoon.

 Afterwards, take a break and enjoy stunning views in the Royal Deck Tea Room, which serves an array of freshly prepared food and drink.

 If you fancy extending your stay, why not book a stay at the luxury floating hotel, Fingal.
 Situated close to Britannia, this former Northern Lighthouse Board ship has been transformed into a deluxe floating hotel, complete with luxury cabins, decks for stargazing and an exquisite restaurant.

-There are not one but two Michelin-starred restaurants in Leith.
+There are not one but three Michelin-starred restaurants in Leith.
 Chef Tom Kitchin is committed to showcasing the finest produce that Scotland has to offer in his eponymous restaurant, The Kitchin.
 At Restaurant Martin Wishart you can dine in one of the country’s most highly acclaimed restaurants, while at Heron you can choose from an à la carte or tasting menu that combines the best seasonal produce with contemporary flair.

 If you’re looking for something slightly less grand but just as tasty, there are lots of great seafood restaurants on the shore, as well as some cracking pubs serving wonderful food, such as Teuchters Landing, Nobles Bar and The Ship on the Shore.

 If a browse around a traditional farmers’ market is more to your liking, be sure to visit Leith Market.
 Running every Saturday from 10am to 4pm, it’s a feast for the eyes (and stomach) with a great selection of food and drink, as well as locally made crafts.
 On the first Saturday of each month, it also plays host to the Vegan Quarter, as well as the usual traders.

 For more suggestions on dining in Leith, see our guide to Food & Drink in Leith

 Catching up with friends over a slice of something sweet and delicious.